Monitor Machine Learning Services using custom reports in Management Studio

-To make it easier to manage SQL Server R Services, the product team has provided a number of sample custom reports that you can add to SQL Server Management Studio, to view R Services details such as:
+To make it easier to manage instance used for machine learning, the product team has provided a number of sample custom reports that you can add to SQL Server Management Studio.
+In these reports, you can view details such as:

-- A list of R packages installed on the current instance
+- R or Python packages installed on the current instance

 How to install the reports